QualiSystems/CloudShell-Networking-Core/README.md

 ## Contributing

-We welcome community ideas an contributions.
+We welcome community ideas and contributions.

 To provide feedback or request enhancements simply create an issue in the repository.
 You can use the [Waffle Board](https://waffle.io/QualiSystems/cloudshell-networking) to add issues directly and catch up on the current backlog progress.